awatson1978/rest-api-testrunner/README.md

 ## Api TestRunner

 **api-testrunner** is a REST API test runner built using Meteor.
 The only thing it's designed for is testing REST endpoints.
+An online demo is available at http://rest-api-testrunner.meteor.com/